rhythmbhavsar/KGMol/README.md

 ### The Big Idea
 By teaching computers to look at both what molecules are and how they’re connected, we help scientists find answers faster and with more confidence.

----

-## Technical Summary (for reference)
-This repository provides a complete pipeline for building, embedding, and training on chemical knowledge graphs using the ZINC dataset, PyTorch Geometric, and RDKit.
-The project is organized for clarity, reproducibility, and modularity.

 ## Project Structure